Geokats/coin-recommendation/README.md

 # Cryptocoin Hashing, Clustering & Recommendation
 This repository contains the code I developed for a project for a university class.
-It is divided in three parts, each parting building on the previous parts and expanding them.
+It is divided in three parts, each part building on the previous parts and expanding them.

 First I developed two methods for probabilistic hashing on vectors/points.
 Following that I implemented multiple clustering methods that use the before-mentioned hashing methods.